 - Limited return of guest speakers and visitors by appointment only.

-- Interscholastic athletics to resume with spectator limits per athlete.
+- Interscholastic athletics to resume for Grades 6 - 12 with spectator limits per athlete.

 - Select events such as Meet the Teacher, Assemblies, and End-of-Unit celebrations will resume with attendance limits and social distancing.